Library Facility Use

 Community users may use

-- The library collection
+- The library collections

 - Public access computers (students are given preference when all workstations are filled).
 The University’s Computer Use Policies apply to all.